canelhasmateus/foam/docs/dev/proposals/templates-v2.md

 If `.foam/templates/new-note.md` doesn't exist, it behaves the same as `Markdown Notes: New Note`:

-* it would ask for a title and create the note in the current directory.
+* it would adjust for a title and create the note in the current directory.
 It would open a note with the note containing the title.

 **Note:** this would use an implicit default template, making use of the `${title}` variable.